LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

             patterns, but may be inappropriate for kernels using block level synchronization.**
-          * **Thread-direct policies are recommended only for certain loop patterns, such as tiling where the outer tiling produces small fixed size iteration spaces.**
+          * **Thread-direct policies are recommended only for certain loop patterns, such as block tilings that produce small fixed size iteration spaces within each block.**

 Several notes regarding CUDA/HIP *loop* policies are also good to know.